Using Neuroimaging Data for Exploring Conversational Engagement in Human-Robot Interaction

 Objective

 This project will address interactions with novel conversational systems, such as social robots and digital assistants.
-These technologies can assist people in societal situations such as health care, elderly care, education, public spaces and in homes.
+These technologies can assist people in societal situations such as health care, elderly care, education, public spaces and homes.

 This neuroimaging experiment will allow us to understand cognitive processes underlying engagement.
-It will also enable an unheard-of in-depth evaluation and perception of conversational engagement as a user-state.
+It will also enable an unheard-of in-depth evaluation and perception of conversational engagement as a user state.

 Figure 1 – This project will develop a telepresence social interface that allows participants inside of an fMRI machine to engage in immersive interactions with humans and robots so that we can better understand conversational engagement.